 Not their "natural" environment but these images have greenery in the background.

-This image was taken in my friend's garden in Winnipeg a few years ago.
-Unlike me, she has an incredible talent for growing orchids.
+One of my friends in Winnipeg had an prolific collection.
+Unlike me, she had an incredible talent for growing orchids.
 Makes me very envious since I seem to kill every orchid plant I get my hands on.

 Friends and their floral talents come in handy when you're a flower photographer!

-If you're serious about getting great orchid pictures, you have to get in close and hold your camera super-steady.
-Best to take your tripod.
+Want some seriously great super orchid pictures?
+Then get in close and hold your camera super-steady...
+Best to use your tripod.

 Take a good quality close-up or macro lens along with a tripod - there's no way around it!